 - Don’t strain the engine too much.
 This is applicable for bikes of any age but particularly for new bikes you should be extra careful.
 Try not to cross 5k rpm too often.
 There was a friend of mine during my engineering days who bought a new Unicorn.
 He made the bike strain so much from the first day itself.
 After a few years, his Unicorn was not in the best of healths and was returning around 22 kmpl!

-- Don’t take her for long rides initially.
-Avoid this atleast for the first 3k kms.
+- Do not take brand new motorcycles on long rides.
+Avoid this for at least the first 3k kms.

-- Do not worry about the fuel economy your bike returns you initially.
-It would deliver its actual mileage only after the first service.
-So, don’t start hating your bike during the first few months itself.
+- Do not worry about the fuel economy your bike returns initially.
+It would settle down gradually in the first two services.